 Joseph Clinch Bellamy (d.1920)Back to Top

 This collection includes the personal correspondence and the financial and legal papers of the Coffield and Bellamy families, residents of Nash, Edgecombe and Halifax counties, N.C. from 1723 to 1921.
-Series 1 includes personal and business correspondence, as well as several pieces of social memorabilia.
-Series 2 includes the financial and legal papers of both families, which fundamentally consist of deeds, contracts, receipts, indentures, and legal records.Back to Top
+This collection contains records about people who were enslaved and claimed as property by the Coffield and Bellamy families.Back to Top

 Personal correspondence, mostly letters of David Coffield or John Bellamy.
 Most of these letters are personal and family correspondence or business correspondence with local merchants and lawyers.
 Of note are several Civil War letters, including one with a hand-drawn battle map.
 This series also includes a few play scripts, speeches, and invitations to various social events.

 Financial and legal papers of the Coffield, and Bellamy families.
-This collection includes deeds, contracts, indentures, and legal records.
+This collection includes records about people who were enslaved and claimed as property by the Coffield and Bellamy families, deeds, contracts, indentures, wills, petitions, and other legal papers.
 Receipts are also included, particularly in the later years.
-The records include horse Records, slave Records, school Records, legal petitions, burial Records, and wills.
+Included are records about horses, schools, and burials.
 There are also a ledger book for a business in which Bellamy had dealings, military certificates, tax receipts, and medical information.
 Some 18th-century legal papers are housed in oversized papers.